 Telekinesis - Acts 12:7 talks about how Peter's chains fell off his hands after an angel appeared to him.
 As said before, in Matthew 17:20 Jesus tells us that we have the power (through faith) to move mountains.
 Whether this is metaphorical or literal is up debate, but nevertheless.

 Witchcraft - Now we're getting into the evil superpowers of the Bible...
 Witchcraft is condemned by God as sin Deuteronomy 18:9-12 tells us that omens, witchcraft, spells, divination, and consulting the dead is "detestable" (or in other translations, an abomination) to God.
-Saul consulted the witch from Endor and had her bring "Samuel" up from the underworld to talk to him (1 Samuel 28) and Pharaoh's magicians created snakes to combat Moses' in Exodus 7.
+Saul consulted the witch from Endor and had her bring "Samuel" (actually conjuring a demon) up from the underworld to talk to him (1 Samuel 28) and Pharaoh's magicians created snakes to combat Moses' in Exodus 7.
 Witchcraft is definitely a "superpower" in the Bible, but unlike the abilities above is not one that could potentially be used by good AND evil, ONLY the Enemy.
 For more on why magic is evil, check out my article on it HERE.

 Possession - Much like telepathy or "dream travel", possession involved invading someone's mind, though in this case here I am solely referring to demonic possession.
 Demonic possession is less a superpower and more an ability that demons can use to torture and destroy mankind.
 In fact, over 2,000 demons can even possess one body at a time as seen in the story about Legion in Matthew 8, Mark 5, and Luke 8.
 During possession, demons often physically harm the body they are "wearing" or those of others while being given enhanced super-strength as well as being able to survive drowning and falling into fire (Matthew 17:15).
 Possession is a scary ability that only demons have, though I supposed the Lord could if He wanted too, but there's not scriptural evidence that He does or has.
 This is strictly and evil ability used by demons.